-As IT consultants based in Washington DC, we've seen a huge increase in organizations that are spending more on technologies -- from business intelligence and demand forecast to marketing, customer support, and logistics.
+In our role as IT consultant for a wide range of businesses , we've seen a big increase in spend on business applications -- from business intelligence and demand forecast to marketing, customer support, and logistics.

-Many IT departments work reactively.
-They're executing ad-hoc projects with short-term objectives rather than proactively steering the strategic use of technologies within the company.
+Unfortunately, many IT departments are so over whelmed they tend to work re-actively, and all sorts of initiatives are approved a little too quickly.
+The tendency is to execute on ad-hoc projects with short-term objectives, rather than proactively steering the strategic use of technology within the company.

 Now that enterprises are dealing with more IT initiatives than ever, such a reactive approach is at best ineffective and at worst detrimental to growth.

-Instead, there should be an IT strategy to guide the different projects, providing a holistic and long-term vision to the organization's technological needs.
+Instead, there should be a comprehensive IT strategy to guide the different projects, providing a holistic and long-term vision to the organization's technological needs.

 What is an IT Strategy?

-An IT strategy is is simply a long-term, detailed set of documents that encompass the company's vision and strategic planning for Information Technology.
+An IT strategy is is simply a detailed set of documentation that encompass the company's vision and strategic planning for Information Technology.